btcpayserver/btcpayserver-doc/docs/LightningNetwork.md

 Once your on-chain lightning node is funded, it's time to connect to other nodes on the network and open payment channels.
 \
 Check out [Payment channels](./LightningNetwork_PaymentChannels.md) for recommendations on opening payment channels, liquidity management and more.

+## Alby Extension

+[Alby](https://getalby.com/) is a free, fast, simple, and convenient way to send and receive Bitcoin payments with your normal browser on the Bitcoin Lightning Network with ease.
+You can now connect your BTCPay wallet directly to your Alby extension.
+To learn more on how to connect your BTCPay wallet to alby, visit [here](https://guides.getalby.com/user-guide/v/alby-account-and-browser-extension/alby-lightning-account/connect-your-alby-lightning-account-to-other-apps/connect-to-btcpay-server)